dlaxar/personalized-attachment-sender/README.md

 4. Write your mail template.
 Use [Handlebars](https://handlebarsjs.com/) for that.
 Each column name in the CSV becomes the variable name for your Handlebars expressions.

-5. Run `node index.js` to start a dry run.
+5. Run `node personalized-attachment-sender.js` to start a dry run.
 No mails will be sent.
-Run `node index.js print` to output all mails into files.
+Run `node personalized-attachment-sender.js print` to output all mails into files.
 No mails will be sent.

 6. Check the outputs.

+7. *Optional*: Use `node personalized-attachment-sender.js run-dev` to send it to the smtp catcher (we recommend https://ethereal.email/)

-7. If you're satisfied with your results run `node index.js run-actual`. ***Mails will be sent!***
+8. If you're satisfied with your results run `node personalized-attachment-sender.js run-actual`. ***Mails will be sent!***

 ## Caveats